 Institution locally develops online courses

 All online courses are approved for a three-year term.
 Every three years, the non-commercial online courses will need to be re-assessed by the institution against the iNACOL course standards and then resubmitted to UC for "a-g" review.
-The Online Update website will notify the institution when a course’s “a-g” approval will expire.
+The A-G CMP will notify the institution when a course’s “a-g” approval will expire.

 Student independently enrolls in UC-approved online courses